zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

   - Leaflet only supports Web Mercator.
 There are plugins that could solve this, but this requires exploration.

+**Case Study: Planetary Response Network**

+2025.08.15: Shaun & Brooke had a quick chat about how PRN uses maps on the Zooniverse, and asked the question of, "if the GeoMapViewer wants to be useful for the specific PRN use case, what does it need to address?"

+- Map Tile Layers:
+  - For disaster relief, we'll need to pull map tiles with (1) very recent data and (2) very high zoom (i.e. we want to see details in the _meter_ range.)
+  - ❓ Question: where can we get access to this map data?
+Who'd provide it?
+    - Would this be coming from a paid service, or hosted on a private server?
+      Do we need to worry about archiving this data for future reference (e.g. for posts on Talk) ?
+  - ⭐️ Useful feature: provide layers with "Before" and "After" data.
+Allow volunteers to examine/evaluate changes resulting from a disaster.
+  - OpenStreetMaps might actually still be useful (if just a bit) so volunteers can compare the "official" map data and actual map photos.
+Might be worth adding a "map data doesn't match reality!" button for reporting, maybe.
+- "Subject Data":
+  - Most of the time we want to constrain/clamp volunteers to classifying on a specific area of the map, and prevent too much wandering around the larger map.
+(Dev note: we should be able to implement this.)
+  - Conversely, it may sometimes be useful to allow volunteers to classify random parts of the map.
+(TODO: investigate cases for both.)
+  - 🤔 Is allowing volunteers to choose which part of the map they look at, similar to letting volunteers choose their subject?
+- Annotations & Classifying:
+  - With PRN, the Subjects are such zoomed-in satellite images that getting exact GPS coordinates wasn't an issue.
+They took the lat/long of the image's corners and the x,y coordinates of annotations on the image, and extrapolated the GPS coordinates of the annotations from there.
+  - If we use the GeoMapViewer, we can actually get accurate GPS coordinates, so we SHOULD record those in annotations.
+    - This means we devs need to figure out how to convert Web Mercator (x,y) coordinates to standard GSP (latitude, longitude) coordinates.
+    - Storing exact GPS coordinates will also make it much easier to aggregate.

 ## End-Of-Experiment Plans (aka Adoption or Ejection)

 Eventually, this experiment has to end with either formal adoption into the FEM